 Conventional wisdom says that a good conversion rate is somewhere around 2% to 5%, others will say it’s anywhere above 10%.
 But it just depends.
 There’s no one-size-fits-all rate.
 Conversion rates vary by industry, product, traffic source, landing page copy, what you define as a conversion, and so much more.

 What’s the purpose of measuring conversion rate benchmarks?

-Conversion rate benchmarks help you determine if your conversion rate is better, worse, or the same as key competitors so you’ll know what changes (if any) need to be made.
+The purpose of measuring conversion rate benchmarks is to gauge how well your company is performing against competitors in your industry.
+It helps you determine if your conversion rate is better, worse, or the same as key competitors so you’ll know what changes (if any) need to be made.

-Conversion rate is by far one of the most important metrics for B2B companies to pay attention to.
+Conversion rates are by far one of the most important metrics for B2B companies to pay attention to.

-After all, it directly impacts your revenue and the long-term success of your company.
+After all, it directly impacts your revenue and long-term success.